SAP-samples/teched2025-IN165/exercises/ex3/README.md

 4. Hit publish one more time.
 ![AEM Direct Message Received](images/ex3-10.png)

 > Now we've received a message, because both our publisher and subscriber are connected at the same time!
-This is non-persistent messaging, sometimes also referred to as best-effort messaging.
-Publishers and Subscribers need to be connected at the same time and reachable so that the messages can be delivered immediately from memory (meaning no network issues).
+This is non-persistent messaging, sometimes also referred to as best-effort messaging. <b>Publishers and Subscribers need to be connected at the same time and reachable</b> so that the messages can be delivered immediately from memory (meaning no network issues).
 This is the fastest mode, but it's not guaranteed to be lossless.

 5. Publish a couple more messages, then clear your subscribers' messages and remove the topic subscription.
 ![Subscriber clear](images/ex3-11.png)